CrossTheRoadElec/Phoenix6-Documentation/source/docs/hardware-reference/talonfx/improving-performance-with-current-limits.rst

    *80 A stator current limit taking effect*

 Stator current limits are used to restrict the torque output of the motor.
-This can be used to prevent wheel slip, limit acceleration, or avoid damaging a mechanism when running into a hard stop.
+This can be used to prevent wheel slip or avoid damaging a mechanism when running into a hard stop.
 Stator current limits also reduce heat buildup in the motor.

 Since stator current limits also limit supply current, they are also effective at preventing brownouts when accelerating.